godotengine/godot-docs/tutorials/math/vectors_advanced.rst

     // this works the same
     // var D = normal.Dot(pointB);

-Doing the same in 3D is a little more complex and will be explained further down.
+Doing the same in 3D is a little more complex and is explained further down.

 Some examples of planes